 While tet is the symbol for the number nine, the Hebrew word that spells the same number is tayshah.
 It comes from the root sha’ah, meaning to look to, regard or gaze upon.
 It is first used when God regarded Abel’s sacrifice and not Cain’s.
 Thus, the number nine also implies righteous judgment and discernment.

-The dualism continues with the Hebrew tet if we consider our numeral 9.
+The dualism continues with the Hebrew tet if one considers the modern numeral 9.
 It appears to be an inverted 6 — the number for both man and the beast.
 This question from the very beginning is one that we all must answer.
 Will you be a man created in the image of Elohim or will you, in the end, be found marked with the image of the beast?
 When the Creator turns us upside down in judgment (9), either a man or a beast (6) will be revealed.

 God had Moses make and mount a brass serpent on a pole to heal those that had been bitten by his judgment of fiery snakes in the wilderness.
 Later, Yeshua tells Nicodemus that He would be lifted up just as that serpent on the pole had been and that by this He would bring salvation to His people.
 In these accounts, we can see Yeshua associating Himself with the serpent.
 He is not the serpent, but He is the Seed of the Woman that crushes the serpent’s head.
 How does one receive healing or salvation in these examples?
 By looking upon or regarding the one lifted up — this is the goodness hidden/concealed within the letter tet.
 What appeared tragic or evil was concealed for God’s tov (good) purposes!
 Thus, tet demonstrates the two postures of man as referenced by this graphic: